arc968/LoRaMeshCapstone/README.md

 2. Next open a terminal and navigate using the `cd [filepath]` command to the folders location
 3. Once in the LoraMeshCapstone directory use the comand `make deepclean` followed by `make docs`, this will generate the doxygen documentations in the new docs directory in LoRaMeshCapstone
-4. You can access the docs file through file explorer and to access the documentation find the file labeled as index.html and double click to run it this will open the document as a website to navigate in your web browser of choise
+4. You can access the docs file through file explorer and to access the documentation find the file labeled as index.html and double click to run it this will open the document as a website to navigate in your web browser of choice

 ## How to Implement The Library